the bike polo coverage is non stop, and the East Side Invitational hasn’t even started yet. Here is a video story from the NY Times

 At this point the race becomes a blur.
 For me, it was to become a ride of constant gap closing and riding within sight, praying for traffic to slow down the front a bit for me not to permanently dropped.
 Early on our group was whittled to three as Squid dropped off the pace.
 After that, it was a ride of only twenty miles, but at the max and full of craziness.

 There were five bar check points where the beer stops were much appreciated.
 Bob and Barbara’s, The Tattoed Mom’s and so on.
-In one we had to write an essay to our female pseudo-East Block Female Prison Guards who kept us in JAIL for 5 minutes.

 At another we wrote Haiku: